Who was Enslaved at Liberty Hall?: The Van Horne Family: Peter, Sarah, and Robert

 Peter and Sarah van Horne did not know how to write, but left their marks on their manumission contract to acknowledge their agreement to its terms.
 From Liberty Hall Collection; Special Collections Research Library & University Archive, Kean University, Union, NJ (excerpt).

 Peter and Sarah Van Horne were manumitted, or freed, by Susan Niemcewicz in 1829 but manumission did not always mean that formerly enslaved people could choose where to live and work.
 In this document, Peter and Sarah agreed to work for Susan Niemcewicz for the rest of her life as a condition of their freedom.
 Because of this, their daily lives probably changed very little after manumission.
+Robert Van Horne was not included in this document.

 The Black people who lived and worked at Liberty Hall at this time included: